 - provide port management capabilities, i.e. provide information indicating which standardized and deployment-specific port management information is supported by DS-TT.

-TSN AF indicates inside the Port Management Information Container or Bridge Management Information Container whether it wants to retrieve or send port or bridge management information or intends to (un-)subscribe for notifications.
+TSN AF or NEF indicates inside the Port Management Information Container or Bridge Management Information Container whether it wants to retrieve or send port or bridge management information or intends to (un-)subscribe for notifications.

 5.28.3.2 Transfer of port or bridge management information

-Port management information is transferred transparently via 5GS between TSN AF and DS-TT or NW-TT, respectively, inside a Port Management Information Container (PMIC).
-Bridge management information is transferred transparently via 5GS between TSN AF and NW-TT inside a Bridge Management Information Container (BMIC).
+Port management information is transferred transparently via 5GS between TSN AF or NEF and DS-TT or NW-TT, respectively, inside a Port Management Information Container (PMIC).
+Bridge management information is transferred transparently via 5GS between TSN AF or NEF and NW-TT inside a Bridge Management Information Container (BMIC).
 The transfer of port or bridge management information is as follows:

-- To convey port management information from DS-TT or NW-TT to TSN AF:
+- To convey port management information from DS-TT or NW-TT to TSN AF or NEF:

 - DS-TT provides a PMIC and the DS-TT port MAC address to the UE, which includes the PMIC as an optional Information Element of an N1 SM container and triggers the UE requested PDU Session Establishment procedure or PDU Session Modification procedure to forward the PMIC to the SMF.
 SMF forwards the PMIC and the port number of the related DS-TT Ethernet port to TSN AF as described in TS 23.502 [3] clause 4.3.3.2;